The Navigator Project

 About Our Healthcare Work

 The healthcare and research team is focused on primary and community care, including the prevention of chronic illnesses, such as heart failure, high blood pressure and diabetes, both in Ireland and Malawi.
-The team is also focused on the impact that bias and marginalisation have on health equality.

 About Our Inspiration